YUMTSO/vocabulary_learning/.github/PULL_REQUEST_TEMPLATE.md

 ### Guidelines

-Please add a description of this Pull Request's motivation, s
+Please add a description of this Pull Request's motivation, scope, outstanding issues or potential alternatives, reasoning beh